ebejmo/holidaze/README.md

 ## Overview

 Holidaze is a responsive front-end application for the Noroff Holidaze API.
-Users can browse venues, view availability, book stays, and - if they’re feeling frisky - register as a venue manager (host) to create and manage listings.
+Users can browse venues, view availability, book stays (and if they’re feeling frisky) register as a venue manager (host) to create and manage listings.

 ## Features